iTCf/anonymi/README.md

 ### Preparing the files

-This involves several steps that are executed in sequence by choosing one or more MRI files.
+This involves several steps that are executed automatically and in sequence by choosing one or more MRI files.

 Press the _Prepare Files_ button, navigate to the folder where you have your MRIs and choose one or more MRI files.
 If you choose multiple files their preparation will be performed in sequence.
 It is advisable to copy all the MRIs you want to anonymize on one folder, this way, selecting the files will be faster and you will always have a back-up.